NVIDIA/aistore/docs/leave_cluster.md

 Started rebalance "g1", use 'ais show job xaction g1' to monitor the progress
 ```

-Alternative way is to shut down the node which additionally stops all AIS services on the node after putting it under maintenance:
+Alternatively, you can shut down the node to stop all AIS services on the node after putting it under maintenance:

 ```console
 $ ais cluster add-remove-nodes shutdown 59262t8087